Kinetic Monte Carlo simulations of CVD diamond growth

 The 3D kMC Model

-We have recently upgraded the model [6] to include the full 3D geometry of the surface, and taken into account nearest-neighbour effects upon etching/adsorption of species.
-This has also allowed us to predict growth features like the formation of etchpits and hillocks, and the effect upon growth rate and morphology of defects.
+The model was susequently upgraded the model to include the full 3D geometry of the surface, and take into account nearest-neighbour effects upon etching/adsorption of species.
+This also allowed us to predict growth features like the formation of etchpits and hillocks, and the effect upon growth rate and morphology of defects.

 etchpits